General Garden Tips

 October is a month of closing up the garden in readiness for winter; still doing plenty of gardening, but with the end in sight.

-- Putting away or covering garden furniture
+- Put away or covering garden furniture

-- getting tools ready for storage
+- Get tools ready for storage

-Prime apple harvest month, the farmstands are burgeoning with many types of apple varieties.
+Prime apple harvest month, the farm stands are burgeoning with many types of apple varieties.
 Most apples ripen this month, and windfalls produce rich cider making.
 Read more about autumn apples and orchards.

-This rack is handy for keeping apples or other winter stored produce in good condition.
+A rack is handy for keeping apples or other winter stored produce in good condition.
 Easy way to keep dahlia, gladioli, and other bulbs, too.

 There will be frosts this month in Ohio, be ready to cover your tomato plants to extend the harvest.
-Dig up [lift] summer bulbs such as gladioli, dahlias, tuberous begonias, caladiums, etc. store them for winter.
+Dig up (lift) summer bulbs such as gladioli, dahlias, tuberous begonias, caladiums, etc. store them for winter.
 Note the orchard rack, above.
 Make sure your houseplants have been moved inside.

 I don’t cut back my perennials in the fall except for those which look too scraggly, but many people do; now is the time for that garden cleanup if you prefer it.
 It is useful for ridding the beds of diseased foliage.